AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### Step 1: Procure Digital Certificate Credentials

 1. A client must register with a Trust Service Provider (TSP or TSPs) and obtain the digital certificate.
-A certificate may be purchased from any of the [supported Trust Service Providers](../#supported-trust-service-providers) which are Cloud Signature Consortium (CSC) compliant.
+A certificate may be purchased from any of the [supported TSPs](../#supported-trust-service-providers) which are Cloud Signature Consortium (CSC) compliant.
 For more details, see [CSC](https://cloudsignatureconsortium.org/wp-content/uploads/2020/01/CSC_API_V1_1.0.4.0.pdf) standard.
 2. TSP performs remote identity verification of the client who acts as the legal owner of the digital certificate.
 3. After identity verification, the TSP issues a digital certificate to the client with a `credential_id`, `client_id` and `client_secret`.
 These are typically protected by a static PIN.
 The client should securely store the credential details and PIN for later use.